 Note that each of these examples (with the exception of the retirement email) uses the word "resignation" and your name.
 That's intentional.
-With both these elements in the subject line, there's no question that your manager will not miss the news — even if he or she receives hundreds of emails each day.
+With both these elements in the subject line, there's no question that your manager will not miss the news—even if they receive hundreds of emails each day.

 What to Include in Your Message

 What you write in the body of your resignation email is important, too.
 Begin with a formal salutation, such as "Dear Mr. Smith."

 Maintain a professional tone throughout, and resist the temptation to make negative comments, even if the reasons for your departure aren’t entirely positive.
 Remember, if you have previously maintained a good rapport with your manager and your work performance has been strong, he or she may be willing to serve as a reference for you in the future if you leave on a good note.

 Be sure to include your last date of work and briefly mention why you are resigning.
 If you have a negative reason for leaving, use a euphemism such as "pursuing new opportunities."